 Unfortunately, the podcast world is littered with examples of poor audio that don’t do their speakers or their audiences any favours.

 At Written & Recorded our approach to good quality audio begins with broadcast quality equipment and practices that capture the highest quality audio.
 Then we take things to the next level by editing out ums, ahs, fluffs, and false starts.
 In fact, we forensically edit our podcasts to improve the storytelling and deliver a listening experience that is obstacle free.

 These obstacles cause what scientists call mental stumbles and they are the cause of distrust.
 If your audio or podcast is difficult to process, people will become distrustful.

 Audio IS better than Video

 When it comes to listening to audio, all you need is your ears.
 Your eyes can be watching the road, or whatever you’re cutting as you prepare dinner.
 Your body can be exercising, walking the dog, or just slouching on public transport.

-While you multitask, you can enjoy listening to audio such as podcasts.
-Put on your ear goggles and take it with you or turn it up loud so you can hear it from every corner of the house.
+We all want more value from our time, which is why audio wins the ultimate battle of audio vs video.
+You can put on your ear goggles and take it with you, or turn it up loud so you can hear it from every corner of the house.

 If you want to engage your audience with memory encoding information that makes them collectively more intelligent, we want to help you do that with high quality audio.

 We’re an award winning premium podcasting service that makes podcasts that get your point across in a way that audiences want to hear.
 Drop us a line in the contact form below or call 03 9523 6196 for a chat about how you can connect with your ideal listeners on the deepest level.